cloudmine/CMHealthSDK-iOS/README.md

 ### Care Provider Apps

-CareKit 2.0 provides UI elements for building Care Provider apps on iPad for use by doctors or other health care professionals.
-To fetch a list of OCKPatients for use with the `OCKCareTeamDashboardViewController`, simply call the `fetchAllPatientsWithCompletion:` class method on `CMHCarePlanStore`.
+To fetch a list of `OCKPatient` instances for use with the `OCKCareTeamDashboardViewController`, call the `fetchAllPatientsWithCompletion:` class method on `CMHCarePlanStore`.

 ```Objective-C